⚡ Faster setup option

 Contact Name (required)

-Contact Code (optional)
+Contact Code (required)

 Default Currency (optional, if available)